ABOUT SENATOR JOHNSON

 Betsy has served on numerous local, regional and national boards and commissions, including the Oregon Health Sciences University Foundation, Doernbecher Children's Hospital, the Oregon Public Broadcasting Foundation and the High Desert Museum.
 Betsy currently serves on a number of regional boards, most recently elected as a member of the Board of Visitors, Northwestern School of Law of Lewis and Clark College.
 She also serves as the President of the Samuel S. Johnson Foundation.

-In the 2017 Legislative Session, Senator Johnson serves as the Vice Co-Chair of the Joint Committee on Ways and Means, Co-Chair of the Ways and Means Transportation and Economic Development Subcommittee, and member of the Ways and Means General Government Subcommittee.
+In the 2017 Legislative Session, Senator Johnson served as the Vice Co-Chair of the Joint Committee on Ways and Means, Co-Chair of the Ways and Means Transportation and Economic Development Subcommittee, and member of the Ways and Means General Government Subcommittee.
 Senator Johnson also serves on the Joint Committee on Transportation Preservation and Modernization and on the Joint Legislative Policy and Research Committee.

 Senator Johnson has served on Ways and Means since her first session.
+At the end of the 2017 session, Senator Johnson was again appointed to the Emergency Board.

 Senator Johnson's weekly radio show focuses on her work in Senate District 16 and in the Oregon Legislature, how changes to state statutes may affect constituents, Oregon's economy, activities of the Oregon legislature during and in-between legislative sessions, her work with State Senators and State Representatives of both parties, the progress and outcome of bills that impact residents of Senate District 16 and issues of concern to people who live on the Oregon North Coast, including the residents of Columbia, Clatsop, Tillamook, Multnomah and Washington counties.